 Grief is a multifaceted response to loss.
-There are many other kinds of loss and what is particularly surprising is that any change—even positive change— involves loss.
-Getting promoted or married are changes that we think of as positive, but these changes also involve elements of loss as well.
+There are many other kinds of loss and what is particularly surprising is that any change—even positive change—represents a loss as well.
+For instance, getting married is a change that we think of as positive, but these changes involve elements of loss as well.
 That may mean a loss of a typical routine, freedom to act or make all decisions without considering another individual, complete privacy, or even merging households could result in the loss of some of your favorite furniture.

 Even subtle losses in life can trigger a sense of grief.
-When we speak of grieving, we may typically associate it with the death of a loved one—which is often the cause of the most intense type of grief—but any negative life changes and loss can cause grief, including:
+When we speak of grieving, we may typically associate it with the death of a loved one—which is often the cause of the most intense type of grief—but any life changes and loss can cause grief.

 Divorce or relationship breakup